Still (Not Enough) Sunshine When the Coal's Gone

 Finally, we found that replacing Stanton Units 1 and 2 with renewables, battery storage, and demand-side management solutions increases local, high-quality jobs in the region.
 Investment in renewables and energy efficiency results in two to three times more jobs for the state than the same level of investment in fossil resources (as there are relatively few in-state coal and gas jobs).
 Specifically, we found that a Coal to Gas Conversion scenario is expected to lose just over 2,000 net job-years (total years of full-time employment) while the Renewable Energy scenario is expected to create over 11,000 net job-years over the period 2020–2040 relative to the Coal Continues scenario.
 Further, the jobs created are higher quality; the weighted average income for the created jobs across all resources and all sectors is estimated to be $72,976 as compared to an economy-wide average of $62,977.

+Figure 3.
 Total employment impacts of the Renewable Energy scenario relative to Coal Continues

 OUC needs to robustly evaluate its plan to transition Stanton to gas relative to alternative renewable portfolios